rkilburn/RK8s/guides/3-scheduling/README.md

 kubectl get pods -n web-server
 ```

 Once you have filled your cluster with low priority Pods, lets create the high priority deployment and see what happens.
-To watch what happens live, open a second terminal and run the following.
+To watch what happens live, open a second terminal and run the following:

 ```
 kubectl get pods --watch
 ```

-Lets create the high Priority Deployment
+Lets create the high Priority Deployment:
 ```
 kubectl apply -f ./web-server-high-priority.yml
 ```